 Non-Executive Director fees are considered and agreed by the Board (excluding the Non-Executive Directors) with no Director participating in any decision relating to his own remuneration.

-The CAML Board has always considered the Group’s corporate social responsibilities to be at the core of its activities.
+The CAML Board has always considered the Group’s social responsibilities to be at the core of its activities.
 As an international and expanding company, we view these as fundamental to operating an ethical and sustainable business.
-It was in this context that our Corporate Social Responsibility (“CSR”) Committee was established in June 2012.
+It was in this context that our Sustainability Committee (formerly ‘CSR Committee’) was established in June 2012.

-Our Committee comprises Executive Directors and Non-Executive Directors from both the UK, Roger Davey (Chairman), Nick Clarke and Nigel Robinson and, from Kazakhstan, Nurlan Zhakupov.
+Our Committee comprises Executive Directors and Non-Executive Directors from both the UK, Gillian Davidson (Chair), Roger Davey, Nick Clarke and Nigel Robinson and, from Kazakhstan, Nurlan Zhakupov.
 This ensures a full breadth of perspectives are brought to the Committee’s important and varied activities.

 In making recommendations for appointment, the Nomination Committee would consider suitably qualified candidates of any ethnic background or gender.
 After a new Director is appointed, they receive a comprehensive induction.
 All Directors have unrestricted access to management and receive regular updates from management to keep them abreast of the latest developments.